Alice Brown (ombudsman)

 Alice Brown CBE FRSE FAcSS (born 30 September 1946) is a Scottish academic who is Emeritus Professor of Politics at the University of Edinburgh and Chancellor of the University of Abertay as of 2019.
 She was on the consultative steering group that advised on procedural aspects when the new Scottish Parliament was being set up.
 Her work included promoting the equal representation of women.
 She was the first Scottish Public Services Ombudsman, serving for two terms between 2002 and 2009, and was a member of the Administrative Justice and Tribunals Council 2008–2012.
 She was a member of the Committee on Standards in Public Life 1998–2003 and was elected as the first female General Secretary of the Royal Society of Edinburgh (RSE) 2011–2013.
 She was chair of the Scottish Funding Council since until her term of office ended on October 2, 2017.

 Early life

 Brown left school at age 15 to work for a small insurance company, later returning to Stevenson College to get her Higher examinations through evening classes.
-In 1983, at age of 37, she graduated from the University of Edinburgh with first-class honours in economics and politics.
+In 1983, aged 37, she graduated from the University of Edinburgh with first-class honours in economics and politics.